DeadMate/sh3rlock-XSS/README.md

 ```
 * The tool works by launching a Firefox (version 52+) in headless mode to check for XSS alerts, so make sure you have it installed.

-*  You can upgrade your Firefox ESR using this command, but only do this when you are aware of what you doing
+## You can upgrade your Firefox ESR using this command, but only do this when you are aware of what you doing:

 ```
 bash firefox-update.sh